yecril71pl/cpp-docs.pl-pl/docs/atl/reference/ccomdynamicunkarray-class.md

 ### <a name="remarks"></a>Uwagi

-Ustawia rozmiar kolekcji na zero i inicjuje wartości NULL.
-Destruktor zwalnia kolekcję, w razie potrzeby.
+Ustawia rozmiar kolekcji na zero i inicjuje wartości na WARTOŚĆ NULL.
+Destruktor zwalnia kolekcji, jeśli to konieczne.

-##  <a name="dtor"></a>CComDynamicUnkArray:: ~ CComDynamicUnkArray
+## <a name="ccomdynamicunkarrayccomdynamicunkarray"></a><a name="dtor"></a>CComDynamicUnkArray::~CComDynamicUnkArray

 Destruktor.